 Increasingly companies are turning to external science and research organizations to partner in open innovation models.
 Global 1,000 customers, USA government agencies, universities, and research institutions are turning to CSIRO for help in developing big ideas into disruptive products.
-Along the way they have created 2,000 patents and 150 spinouts, to date.
+Along the way, they have created 2,000 patents and 150 spinouts, to date.

-Partnering in open innovation not only brings deep scientific research competencies to the table but also deep experience with a wide range of real world problems.
+Partnering in open innovation not only brings deep scientific research competencies to the table but also deep experience with a wide range of real-world problems.
 CSIRO US, which facilitates relationships between US companies, government agencies, academic institutions and Australian researchers and scientists, helps customers have the opportunity to reap tangible success and gain their own in-house innovation competencies.

 The investment areas reflect these motivations.
-The study found that in 2018, the corporate investors in the industrial sector invested $7.9 billion in 47 robotics and drones, 33 in agriculture and agtech, 21 in space and satellite technology, and nine in artificial/advanced material companies, to name a few of the categories3.
+The study found that in 2018, the corporate investors in the industrial sector invested $7.9 billion in 47 robotics and drones, 33 in agriculture and agtech, 21 in space and satellite technology, and nine in artificial/advanced material companies, to name a few of the categories.
 And these are just from companies that self-report their investment activities.
 In the Health sector, $20.7 billion was invested in 2018 in 192 pharmaceuticals, 109 medical device and diagnostics, 78 healthcare IT/administration and 33 care provision and on-demand services companies.

 In analyzing high-performing innovative companies, CB Insights found four unique, differentiating characteristics:

-- Propensity to invest in disruption
+- The propensity to invest in disruption

 - Greater appetite for risk